Xtarii/OSSE-Core/README.md

 The job of the core is to map the web and provide functions for clients to search the internet map.

+### Why

+I want to learn C++ and Networking, maybe some search engine-ish as well.
+So to learn more I made this search engine.